 Arizona Birth Records Search

-The Bureau for Vital Records in Arizona is the agency that handles all birth records for the state.
-Although Arizona began collecting and maintaining birth records in July of 1909, they do have some records dating back to 1855.
+The Bureau for Vital Records in Arizona is the agency that handles all Arizona birth records for the state.
+Although the state began collecting and maintaining AZ birth records in July of 1909, they do have some records dating back to 1855.

-Birth records in Arizona are “closed records.”
+Arizona public birth records are “closed records.”
 However, you can quickly obtain a copy of your Arizona birth record if you are: you, and 18 years or older, your parents, spouse, grandparents, children- 18 or older, adult grandchildren, siblings, your legal guardian, an adoption agency, an authorized legal representative, government agency or someone who is performing genealogical research.

 Table of Contents